Cam Gallagher Player Props: Guardians vs. Twins

 Cam Gallagher At The Plate

-- This year, Gallagher has recorded at least one hit in six of 21 games (28.6%), and had multiple hits twice.
+- In six of 22 games this season (27.3%), Gallagher has reached base safely via hit, and that includes multiple hits twice.

-- He has not hit a long ball in his 21 games this year.
+- He has not hit a home run in his 22 games this year.

-- In four games this year (19.0%), Gallagher has picked up an RBI, including two games with multiple runs batted in.
+- In four games this season (18.2%), Gallagher has picked up an RBI, including two games with multiple runs batted in.

-- He has scored in three of 21 games so far this season.
+- He has scored a run in three of 22 games so far this year.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.